sletz/eurorack-blocks/documentation/faust/soundfile.md

    }
 ```

 And that's it!
-Eurorack-blocks will take care of everything for you.
+Eurorack-blocks will take care of all the rest for you.

 ## Soundfile parts support (coming soon)